top of page

 The ultimate goal is to measure and communicate the economic and environmental benefits of different soil management strategies, and provide a set of regionally specific, data-driven recommendations that farmers can use to improve the productivity and sustainability of their farms.

-For more information and the current state of the project, please contact Carlos at carlospires@ksu.edu
+For more information and the current state of the project, please contact Dr Chuck Rice at cwrice@ksu.edu

 NCRSpng.png